Pioreactor/docs.pioreactor/user-guide/30-Advanced/06-local-access-point.md

 <img src="/img/user-guide/pioreactor_ap.png" width="325" />

 Once connected, the usual urls should work: http://pioreactor.local will bring up the Pioreactor interface (having trouble?
-Try `http://<your_leaders_hostname>.local`.
-Still not working?
-Try `http://10.42.0.1`)
+Not working?
+Try our troubleshooting steps below.

 ### Connecting more Pioreactors to your local access point

 :::info
 Raspberry Pi 3B and Raspberry Pi Zero W have trouble connecting to these local access points.
-Follow instructions [here](https://github.com/Pioreactor/pioreactor/blob/master/CHANGELOG.md?plain=1#L31-L42).
+Follow instructions [here](https://github.com/Pioreactor/pioreactor/blob/992d986881f3a3504a08b781a494b1a6e3b5a0e3/CHANGELOG.md?plain=1#L110C11-L121).
 :::

 Other Pioreactors will need to be reconfigured to connect to this new access point.
-During set up in the Raspberry Pi Imager, using the ssid credentials: `pioreactor` and password `raspberry` in the wireless LAN section. **Don't add the `local_access_point` file to these other Pioreactors - you only need to do that once**.
+During set up in the Raspberry Pi Imager, using the ssid / wifi credentials: `pioreactor` and password `raspberry` in the wireless LAN section. **Don't add the `local_access_point` file to these other Pioreactors - you only need to do that once**.

 The maximum number of machines (Pioreactors and computers) that can be connected to a local access point on a Pioreactor is ~8.
 There is a possibility to add more, see [issue here](https://github.com/Pioreactor/pioreactor/issues/442).